 In the game, you can choose from two types of tower as well as construct supportive buildings that allow you pay respects to the gods in order to summon special attacks.
 Each tower you can build specialises in attacking only certain types of enemy.
 The standard watch tower is capable only of killing enemies that float in the water, for example, but the Sacred Oak lets you attack enemies that fly; the watch tower would be useless for these airborne enemies.
 The Temple of Thor is an example of the buildings that you can construct in order to summon powers from above to initiate a powerful strike on the approaching opponents.

 More advanced towers have to be unlocked by killing certain numbers of enemies in different ways and therefore are introduced gradually, instead of being thrown at the player all at once which can create confusion and often annoyance, particularly for first-time players of tower defense.
 Introducing you slowly to the different towers allows you to become accustomed to the existing ones and also to develop an understanding of the strengths/weaknesses of particular enemies.
 It also compels you to refine your skills so that you kill enough enemies to unlock the next tower.
 Runes can also be unlocked which are simply the equivalent of tower upgrades.

-Viking Defense isn’t a game to take the tower defense world by storm when considering the success of the likes of Pokemon TD 2, but it sits in its own little niche as pretty much the only Viking-based tower defense game out there.
+Viking Defense isn't a game to take the tower defense world by storm when considering the success of the likes of pokemon hacked, but it sits in its own little niche as pretty much the only Viking-based tower defense game out there.
 Its format of revealing new towers incrementally based on your progress and success in the game is a refreshing feature, and there are plenty of towers and buildings to unlock to keep the game interesting.
 The graphics could have done with considerable improvement, and the interface/towers menus aren’t the most intuitive, but they serve their purpose sufficiently and are just one flawed component in an otherwise thoroughly enjoyable campaign against the Vikings.